mstocco/mariostoc.co/content/traininglog/20201018-ironman2021-45weeksout.md

 Then I sort of got into a bit of a pickle.

-The local Harriors Junior Team had rented the track tonight.
-The coach asked other people to clear the track for their workout but he didn't approach me and seemed very much ok with what I was doing; maybe I _"look"_ like a runner.
-I mean, it was at this very track that someone asked if I was a _"triathlete"_ and look what I am doing now.
+The local [Harriors Youth Team](https://www.pihyouth.com/) had rented the track tonight.
+Their coach asked other people to clear the track for their group workout but he didn't approach me and seemed very much ok with what I was doing; maybe I _"look"_ like a runner.
+I mean, it was 15 months ago at this very track that [someone](https://www.triathlon.org/athletes/profile/erika_ackerlund) asked if I was a _"triathlete"_ and look what I am doing now.
 <!---->
 Back to the pickle...
 For the remaining 7 reps, I was now sharing the track with a group of fast kids and that didn't do me any favours in trying to trying to hit 51 seconds per 200 or my goal of 1:42 per 400m.
 Every remaining effort was either a touch too fast or just plain too fast.
 Running fast is FUN and tonight was **a lot of fun** but in re-reading the workout description after the fact, I see that there was an explicit instruction to _"not to go faster than 1:42"_.